brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 4. Run the following `sudo ufw allow 'Nginx Full'` to enable HTTP/HTTPS traffic (ports 80 and 443)
 5. To verify everything is working navigate, from your browser to `http://your_server_ip` (HTTP, not HTTPS) you should get a standard 'welcome to nginx' page
-6. To fix a possible memory problem, lets set the hash bucket size by running `sudo nano /etc/nginx/nginx.conf`
+6. To fix a possible memory problem, let's set the hash bucket size by running `sudo nano /etc/nginx/nginx.conf`
 7. Look for the 'server_names_hash_bucket_size' directive and remove the '#' from the line
 8. Exit by pressing 'ctrl-x', save by pressing 'y', accept file name by pressing 'enter'
 9. Validate the config file by running `sudo nginx -t` you should get the following output if all